Legal assistance for review of detention

 Bulgarian Helsinki Committee Visit Website

 Detained applicants have the right to legal aid.[1]
-However, legal aid has not been provided to detainees, including asylum seekers in detention centres, as of the end of 2019 due to National Legal Aid Bureau’s budget constraints, despite a pilot project financed by AMIF which provided legal aid to vulnerable asylum seekers for the first time in Bulgaria (see Regular Procedure).
+However, legal aid has not been provided to detainees, including asylum seekers in detention centres, as of the end of 2019 due to National Legal Aid Bureau’s budget constraints, despite a pilot project financed by AMIF which provided legal aid to vulnerable asylum seekers for the first time in Bulgaria (see Regular Procedure: Legal Assistance).

 Whilst legal aid is provided for appeals under the state budget, access to the courts to lodge such an appeal turns heavily on the provision of legal assistance by NGO providers in the absence of legal aid outside court procedures.
-This impacts most negatively on asylum seekers who have been detained in closed centre where only the Bulgarian Helsinki Committee has granted access.
 Consequently, effective access to legal assistance during the procedure for these applicants is completely negated.

 There is also a lack of state-funded legal assistance for children detained in closed facilities to challenge the detention order, despite the general child protection legislation which envisaging the right of all children to such an assistance.[3]
 As the LARB does not envisage the appointment of guardians to unaccompanied or separated children, and since according to Bulgarian law children can only undertake legal actions through or with the consent of their guardians, they cannot challenge their detention order unless provided tailored legal support to submit an appeal without it.